Is localization critical for cross-border online success?

 Please call us abroad

-For some reason, many webstores that go cross-border have not yet investigated customer service number options.
+For some reason, many online stores that go cross-border have not yet investigated customer service number options.
 The quickest way is to publish the number you use in your country of origin (e.g. +31 20 3456789) on your foreign websites.
 At least your customers from abroad can contact you by phone now.
 But most customers don’t want to call abroad when they have questions.
 They want to be supported in their native language, via a local telephone number.
-So when ‘localization’ is key to success, this also applies to local service numbers.
-These are easily recognizable and accepted and do not give the impression that calling you (from abroad) is expensive.
+When ‘localization’ is key to success, this also applies to local service numbers.
+These are easily recognized and do not give the impression that calling you (from abroad) is expensive.

 Create trust and understanding